webplatform/docs-wpd/CSS_property_guide/index.md

 Enter a very brief description of function, for example "Applies background images to HTML elements."

-====Extended description====

-Enter a slightly more detailed description of functionality, including some more information about usage and a link to a tutorial in case the reader is not very familiar with the property in question, and needs a really detailed walkthrough.
-Enter this into the '''Notes (optional)''' field down nearer the bottom of the form.

-For example:

-"The background-image property allows you to apply one or more background images to an element.
-These can be url() paths to image files, or CSS3 linear or radial gradients.
-For more information, consult [[tutorials/using_css_background_images|Using CSS background images]] and [[tutorials/creating_gradients_in_css|Creating gradients in CSS]]."

 ====The data table====

 This refers to the small fields below the Summary.
 Fill these data items in as exactly as you can.